 This Market Segmentation Strategy answers the WHERE question for the marketers and the company.
-Where to serve, to market or to sell the company’s product?
+Where to serve, market, or sell the company’s product?

 Demographic Segmentation Strategy

-This Market Segmentation Strategy answers the WHO question for the marketers and the organizations.
-Whom to serve, to market or to sell the company’s product?
+This Market Segmentation Strategy answers the WHO question for marketers and organizations.
+Whom to serve, market, or sell the company’s product?

-Dividing the market based on the demographic variables such as age, sex, generation, income, social class, race, family lifecycle, occupation, religion, and level of education, Qualifications and the actual and perceived benefits; the brand or product or service; may deliver.
+Dividing the market based on the demographic variables such as age, sex, generation, income, social class, race, family lifecycle, occupation, religion, level of education, Qualifications, and the actual and perceived benefits; the brand or product or service; may deliver.

-Understanding and closely identifying the needs, wants, trends, usage rate and frequency of the end consumers is essential for the successful implementation of Market Segmentation Strategies.
-Moreover measuring end consumer preferences for brands, products and finished goods by marketers are commonly used to execute the Marketing Plan.
+Understanding and closely identifying the needs wants, trends, usage rate, and frequency of the end consumers is essential for the successful implementation of Market Segmentation Strategies.
+Moreover measuring end consumer preferences for brands, products, and finished goods by marketers is commonly used to execute the Marketing Plan.

 Behavioral Segmentation Strategy